Andre Rush

-Andre Rush is an American celebrity chef and military veteran.
-Rush worked in the White House as a Chef for four administrations.
-Rush, a retired Master Sergeant of the US Army, gained attention for his large biceps and muscular physique.
+Andre Rush (born September 7, 1974) is an American celebrity chef and military veteran.
+He worked in the White House as a Chef for four administrations.
+Rush, a retired Master Sergeant of the U.S. Army, gained additional attention for his large biceps and muscular physique.

-Life
+Biography

+Early life and education

 Rush grew up in Columbus, Mississippi.
 He played football in the position of running back at Lee High School in Columbus.
-He holds a bachelor's degree in Business Management from Trident University International, an associate degree in Hotel Restaurant Management from Central Texas College and an associate degree from Culinary Stafford University.
+He holds a bachelor's degree in Business Management from Trident University International and an associate degree in Hotel Restaurant Management from Central Texas College.

+Culinary career

-Rush enlisted as active duty in the US Army in 1993.
-He has been deployed several times, and has served as a trainer in hand-to-hand combat and food service.
-In 1997, he began to cook at the White House.
-He has served the presidential administrations of Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.
+Rush enlisted in the U.S. Army in 1993.
+He has been deployed overseas several times, and served as a trainer in hand-to-hand combat and food service.
+In 1997, Rush began to work as a chef at the White House.
+He has served the presidential administrations of Bill Clinton, George W. Bush, Barack Obama and Donald Trump.
 He worked at the White House part-time while simultaneously working at The Pentagon.
 He was in the gym of the Pentagon when it was hit during the September 11, 2001 attacks, and chose to volunteer for combat duties afterwards.
+Rush was a member of the U.S. Army Culinary Arts Team.

 In June 2018, Rush received fame when he was photographed by CNN reporter Kate Bennett and Wall Street Journal reporter Vivian Salama preparing a Ramadan meal for a White House dinner.
 The photo of him cooking on the White House lawn during the annual White House Iftar dinner circulated on Twitter, and subsequently went viral.
-Later that year, Rush signed a deal to produce a television show entitled Chef in the City.
+Later that year, he signed a deal to produce a television show entitled Chef in the City.
 He has since left his job as a White House chef.

 In 2020, Rush attended the opening of a Salvation Army in Harrisburg, Pennsylvania, whereupon they gave him a celebration of service award.

-Rush was a member of the U.S. Army Culinary Arts Team.
-In addition to cooking, Rush's other pursuits include ice carving, motivational speaking and life coaching.
+In 2023, Rush starred in Kitchen Commando, a show about helping struggling restaurants in the DMV Area.
+It was produced by Gordon Ramsay and premiered on Tubi.
+In 2024, he was featured in Culinary Class Wars, a South Korean cooking challenge show broadcast by Netflix.
+In his episode, he participated in a restaurant challenge amongst mukbang YouTubers.